EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Results

 Simulations suggest that \oi\ absorption should primarily arise in galactic halos rather than in the diffuse IGM, since metals are not widely distributed and ionization fronts propagate more quickly than metals \citep{Oppenheimer_2009,Finlator_2013}.
 Very low-mass proto-galaxies forming their first stars may blur the boundary between IGM and CGM, enriching their surroundings with metals, especially if their star formation is bursty and prolific.
 If sufficiently numerous, such systems could contribute a non-negligible fraction of oxygen in the early Universe.

 Recent observations support this possibility. \citet{Nakajima_2025} reported a strongly lensed ($\mu=98$) galaxy at $z\approx6.6$ with a stellar mass upper limit of only $\sim 2700~M_\odot$ and a dynamical mass $\sim 100$ times larger.
 The source shows $[O_{III}]_{5008}$ emission and may be dominated by Population~III stars.
 This provides direct evidence of oxygen production in extremely low-mass systems.
 A population of such ultra-low mass dwarf galaxies could plausibly account for the $\sim$65\% of \oi\ absorbers detected along quasar sightlines that are not associated with galaxies in our survey.
 Our sensitivity limit of $\log M*/M_{\odot} \sim 7.5$ \citep{Matthee_2022} means such dwarfs remain undetected.
 However, these galaxies may lack a dense enough CGM to shield neutral \oi\ from the UV background; thus, even if they produce oxygen, neutral \oi\ may not survive \citep{Finlator_2013}.
+Interestingly, simulations by \cite{Kusmic_2024} showed that the contribution of metal ions, including \oi, is only weakly correlated with stellar mass of the galaxy, and the contribution is indistinguishable when comparing across galaxy luminosities.
+Additionally, they argue that due the steep slope of the Stellar Mass Function (SMF), lower mass, lower luminosity galaxies contribute the majority of absorbing metal ions in the CGM and IGM.